 The Festival looks for a ‘Wow!’ factor.
 Under-represented or overlooked stories and compelling, inspirational, and entertaining stories are a plus.
 Comedies must be funny.

 Feature film ‘Works in progress’ and Trailers are welcome.
-However, the filmmakers must edit to fit the Festival’s 30 seconds to 20-minute time frame limit.
+However, the filmmakers must edit to fit the Festival’s time frame limit.

 Rules and Terms

-When you submit your work to Auntyland Film Festival (AFF), you accept full responsibility for the content and obtaining proper rights to all content in your submitted work.
+- When you submit your work to Auntyland Film Festival (ALFF), you accept full responsibility for the content and obtain proper rights to all content in your submitted work.

 Dates and Deadlines